Director of Operations and Facilities

 Even though Robert Alemany grew up in the Bronx and is a longtime resident of Astoria, Queens, he loves country music and NASCAR: “I know, I know, I’m so southern for a city kid,” he says.
-He and his wife, Juliana, married in 2002 after only knowing each other for two months — and after Robert attempted to teach himself Portuguese in order to impress her (she’s from Brazil).
+He and his wife, Juliana, married after only knowing each other for two months — and after Robert attempted to teach himself Portuguese in order to impress her (she’s from Brazil).
 “I got so good at it that I would eventually serve as a Portuguese translator for a NYC nonprofit and the Brazilian Ministry of Education,” he says.
-Their son, Jason, was born in 2009 and is obsessed with hockey and the cookies after the 5 p.m. worship service.
+Their son, Jason, was born in 2009 and is obsessed with sports and the cookies after the 5 p.m. worship service.

 Robert has a B.A. in social sciences from the City College of New York, an M.B.A. from Texas A&M University and is completing his M.S. in Information Technology and Data Analytics at Southern New Hampshire University.
 He’s worked in the education sector and operations management.